Call it the new math, Republican style.

 As late as Monday night, Ehrlich and his Buhl boosters said they were only two votes short of victory in the 47-member chamber.
 They had turned down a compromise with environmentalists that would have left Buhl in limbo for a year.
 And they were targeting two Democrats to woo.

 Sen. Brian E. Frosh was keeping his own count.
-Frosh, a liberal Montgomery County Democrat who led the fight against Buhl, spent much of the weekend and Monday whipping the Senate into a lather.
-Monday night, he was predicting victory, as long as the powerful Senate president, Thomas V. Mike Miller Jr. (D-Prince George's), delivered a vote against Buhl.
+Frosh, a liberal Montgomery County Democrat who led the fight against Buhl, spent much of last weekend and Monday whipping the Senate into a lather.
+On Monday night, he was predicting victory, as long as the powerful Senate president, Thomas V. Mike Miller Jr. (D-Prince George's and Calvert), delivered a vote against Buhl.

 Miller obliged, and Buhl's nomination went down, 26 to 21.